ASAT program of China: Zhang Yunchuan

 Zhang Yunchuan was director of SASTIND from 2003 to 2007.
 He received his degree from Harbin Military Engineering Institute, and spent most of his political career as a governor.
 Shortly after the successful ASAT test in 2007 he was promoted to Chairmen of the People Provisional Congress.

 Zhang Qingwei

 Zhang Qingwei followed Yunchuan as director of SASTIND from 2007 to 2009.
-He received a master's degree in Engineering and has spent most of his career working on the manned space flight program.
+He received a master's degree in Engineering and has spent most of his career working on the crewed space flight program.

 Chen Qiufa

 Chen Qiufa replaced Qingwei as director of SASTIND in 2009.
 He has served in a leadership role at SASTIND since the first Direct Fire ASAT test in 2005, and he was also promoted in 2007 after the successful SC-19 test.

 Operations

 All operations listed here have either been acknowledged by the PRC, or reported by a foreign government.

 2006 – Directed Energy

-In 2006, the United States government reported that the PRC had marked US observation satellites with a high power laser.
-No significant damage to the satellites was reported; it is possible that none occurred and that the lasers used were low-power and designed for ranging, to determine exact satellite orbits, and not as ASAT weapons to blind or disrupt the satellites.
+In 2006, the US National Reconnaissance Office stated that a PLA laser illuminated one of its satellites.
+This was the first report that China was experimenting with non-kinetic counterspace weapons.